sans-byte/cursor/README.md

 List all files in the current directory.

-Create a fully functional TODO list web app with the help of HTML, CSS, JS
+Create a fully functional TODO list web app with the help of HTML, CSS, JS inside todo folder

 ```